clux/modul8/docs/api.md

 Below are the settings available:

-   - `domloader`  A function that safety wraps code with a DOMContentLoaded barrier
+   - `domloader`  A function or name of a global fn that safety wraps code with a DOMContentLoaded barrier
    - `namespace`  The namespace modul8 uses in your browser, to export console helpers to, defaulting to `M8`
    - `logging`    Boolean to set whether to log `require()` calls in the console, defaults to `false`

-**You have to** set `domloader` if you do not use jQuery.
-If you are familiar with the DOM or any other library this should be fairly trivial.
-The default jQuery implementation is as follows:
+**You SHOULD** set `domloader` to something.
+Without this option, it will NOT wait for the DOM and simply wrap all main application code in a anonymous self-executing function.

+If you are using jQuery simply set this option to `jQuery` (and it will also deal with the possibility of jQuery being arbitered).

+Alternatively, you could write your own implementation function and pass it as the parameter to `.set('domloader', param)`.
+The following is the equivalent function that is generated if `jQuery` is passed in:

     domloader_fn = function(code){
      return "jQuery(function(){"+code+"});"